 This course focuses on applying the mediation process in divorce and child custody settings.
-Topics will include parenting plans and child development, the emotional stages of divorce, divorce as family reorganization, screening for domestic violence and child abuse, strategies for dealing with impasse, and working with high-conflict families.
+Topics include parenting plans and child development, the emotional stages of divorce, divorce as family reorganization, screening for domestic violence and child abuse, strategies for dealing with impasse, and working with high-conflict families.
+Emphasis will be placed on training through simulations and role plays.
 This course will provide technical proficiency in domestic mediation techniques, and is approved by the Kansas Office of Judicial Administration for domestic mediation training.

 Principles and Practice of Restorative Discipline (SSC 466 – 2 hrs/units)

 This course explores the philosophical foundations and practical applications of restorative practices in schools and similar settings.
 Blending theory, strategies, and best practices from successful restorative practice programs, students will develop technical proficiency in using a multi-tiered approach of circles and conferencing models to transform school climate, foster accountability, repair harm, and build stronger school communities.
 Fall, Spring, or Summer intensive at either the Tier 1 or Tier 2-3 level of implementation.